lordrasmus/WunderBar-firmware-release/README.md

 # The WunderBar Firmware

-### This repository contains the firmware source files for the WunderBar hardware.
+## This repository contains the firmware source files for the WunderBar hardware.
 Please check the readme files located in the sub-directories for instructions on compiling and flashing the firmware.

+### Hardware design files:
-### The hardware design files (Altium Designer Project, Schematics & layout in PDF, gerbers and BOM) can be found here: https://github.com/relayr/wunderbar-hardware
+The necesary files of the WunderBar hardware (Altium Designer Project, Schematics & layout in PDF, gerbers and BOM) can be found here: https://github.com/relayr/wunderbar-hardware

 ##Project structure: